mantidproject/mantid/scripts/CompareFitMinimizers/README.md

 > > Return a nested list of results per group

-> An entire list of groups (or individual results within, alternatively) can be passed into a chosen `results_output.py` function to be printed out and optionally saved to file
+> An entire list of groups (or an individual group) can be passed into a chosen `results_output.py` function to be printed out and optionally saved to file